superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Experimental Analysis/Experimental Analysis.md

 ![video quality at 110](https://github.com/user-attachments/assets/d31f4d93-3303-430b-b7c5-b582ef702720) This image shows a video quality test at 110 feet, demonstrating a stable video stream at 29 FPS with a readable timer of 1:06.37 seconds.

+### Video Conclusion
+The video tests showed that the system worked well at all distances up to 110 feet.
+The delay increased slightly as the distance grew, starting at about 0.008 seconds and reaching around 0.180 seconds, but it stayed low the whole time.
+The video quality stayed the same during the test, with a steady frame rate of about 30 FPS and no lag, blurriness, or skipped frames.
+This shows that the video stream stayed clear and stable across all distances in the indoor test.

 ### Audio Quality Experiment
 In this experiment, one person was used as the "victim" at the drone end of the speaker.
 This person listened for 5 phrases comming from the operator (PC) end of the system.
 Then the victim will respond to each prompt that comes from the operator.
 This test was ran at the max testing distance of 110 feet without any obstructions to interfere with the connection siganl.
 This experiment will prove that a person in need will be able to hear prompts coming from the drone operator.
 It will also prove that the victim will be able to communicate needs back to the first responder.